 For the more than 250,000 Americans enrolled in methadone clinics, the cost of “addiction treatment” can be staggering.
 Getting a daily dose of methadone can cost addicts up to $500 a week, and this is for medicine that does little than replace one addiction with another.
 Suboxone isn’t much different, with a year supply costing up to $5000.

-The thing is, these available treatments aren’t really treating addiction at all.
-They’re simply covering up one addiction from another, and people are paying the price.
-Methadone and Suboxone aren’t exactly the easiest to stop taking, with withdrawal symptoms that are frighteningly similar to those experienced when coming off heroin.
-This often keeps people hooked on the treatment, and the pharmaceutical companies supplying these treatments hooked on the money they’re making off others’ misery.
+These available treatments aren’t really treating addiction at all.
+They’re simply covering up one addiction with another–and the people are paying the price.
+Methadone and Suboxone aren’t exactly the easiest to stop taking, with withdrawal symptoms that are frighteningly similar to those experienced when coming off heroin, if not worse, this often keeps people hooked on the treatment.

 There are some “recovering” heroin addicts who have been on Methadone for years.
 As they continue to struggle with their addiction, the companies supplying their habit simply continue to rake in the profits.
-It would be one thing if accepted treatments like Methadone and Suboxone worked to end addiction, but, unfortunately, this isn’t always the case.
+It would be one thing if accepted treatments like Methadone and Suboxone worked to end addiction, but, unfortunately, this isn’t the case.
 Instead of being heroin addicts they have a replacement addiction.
 And instead of buying heroin off the street, they’re buying its replacement from legitimate businesses.
-And these businesses are profiting in a big way.
 Never mind these treatments keep people addicted to “legal” substances for years.
 There’s money to be made, and a lot of it.

 If money was the only issue then, well, money isn’t everything.
 But the reality is, Methodone is the number one cause of prescription overdose in the USA.
-This means that the drug being used for treating opiate addiction is the most likely for abuse, seems a bit backwards doesn’t it?
+This means that the drug being used for treating opiate addiction is the most likely for abuse and overdose, seems a bit backwards doesn’t it?

-With the staggering amount of money being made, and overdose potential of these so called treatments, it should come as no surprise that there are very few available natural remedies for addiction.
+It should come as no surprise that there are very few available natural or alternative treatments available for addiction.
 Although certain psychedelics have proven to be effective at treating addiction (with numerous studies to back these claims) they’re still classified as dangerous drugs and remain illegal, even though most all of them are non-addictive forming and have very low, if any, overdose potential.
 It’s ironic that many of these substances are deemed as dangerous as the very drugs that are actually killing addicts.

 Ibogaine for instance, a psychedelic that has shown unprecedented results in helping heroin and opiate addicts find lasting success through treatment.
 Because of its unique ability to help addicts quickly overcome physical withdrawal symptoms of heroin addiction, as well as the psychological components that accompany it, Ibogaine is quickly becoming one of the most preferred alternative addiction treatments available.